 Line the form with dough made as follows: One cup flour, one pinch salt, four tablespoons cold water, two tablespoons butter, one-fourth teaspoon sugar, one teaspoon baking powder.
 Add the baking powder, salt, and sugar to flour; then the butter, and mix thoroughly.
 Add the ice water and roll dough, handling as little as possible.

-For this German pie recipe, line a pie form, add the cheese preparation, and bake in moderate oven.
+For this cottage cheese pie recipe, line a pie form, add the cheese preparation, and bake in moderate oven.

 Cut the candied peel into thin slices, and place them on the pastry, pour over the apple mixture, ornament with pasty, and bake in a moderate oven half an hour.

-Some modern-day Germans find the mention of German pie recipes surprising.
+Some might find the mention of German pie recipes surprising.
 However, covered pies and open faced pies known as tarts were being made in Europe since before the Middle Ages, long before they were ever popular in North America.

 Often, the dough used in German pies like "Kasekuchen" and "Apfelkuchen" resembles more of a shortbread than a flaky North American crust.
 But, when all is said and done, these treats resemble pies or tarts by any definition.